Screws tighten on Iran as big buyers shun its oil

 A Japanese government source said Tokyo, which buys about 250,000 bpd from Iran, would discuss with U.S. officials how to deal with the new sanctions law.
 Among options would be cuts in oil purchases to secure a waiver for its financial institutions.

-Turkey, a U.S. ally which buys almost a third of its oil from Iran, has said it would also try to seek a waiver from the Obama administration.
+Turkey, a U.S. ally which buys almost a third of its oil from Iran, has said it will also try to seek a waiver from the Obama administration.

 NO TRADE IN THE BAZAAR